Original Instrument ReportCopyright © 2021 CBH

 Wainwright, David Broadwood by Appointment Quiller Press, London 1982

 The nameboard is inscribed John Broadwood and Son London 1796 Patent / Great Pulteny Street Golden Square.
-The inked serial No 3291 is found on the rear wrestplank to the right of the treble-most tuning pin, and in pencil in the middle of the reverse of the nameboard.
+The inked serial No 3291 is found in the usual position on the rear wrestplank to the right of the treble-most tuning pin, as 3291 in pencil in the middle of the reverse of the nameboard, in faded pencil on the bottom of the keybed, and in pencil on the front rail of the table stand.
 There is an illegible signature on the top key behind the balance mortise.
 There is a pencil note on the treble keyframe stile Murray / 3386 and the same number appears in pencil on the front face of the front rail.
 The underside of the top key is inscribed in ink Restored by WF Bradshaw / Jan 1987 Woollahra / Sydney / Australia.

 Each pair of tuning pins is identified by inked letters in front.
 The original engraved troubleshooting label in English and French is attached to the spine above the wrestplank in the bass.